-7 Incredible Free Things To Do In Tokyo
+7 Incredible Experiences In Tokyo For Free

 I was with a friend at a cafe and we overheard two girls planning a trip to Tokyo.
 Girl A said, “this will be a life-changing experience”.
 This was Girl B’s sardonic response “Yeah, life-changing in that we will reach a lower tax-bracket after this trip.”